dxc-technology/about-devops-dojo/about/index.md

 ## Privacy policy

-Online DevOps Dojo content is fully hosted on GitHub.com and trainings are executed on Katacoda.com environment.
-Please make sure that you agree with their respective privacy policies before running the trainings.
+Online DevOps Dojo content is fully hosted on GitHub.com and learning modules are executed on Katacoda.com environment.
+Please make sure that you agree with their respective privacy policies before running the learnings.

 - [GitHub privacy policy](https://help.github.com/en/articles/github-privacy-statement)
 - [Katacoda privacy policy](https://www.katacoda.com/privacy)

-In addition, all pull requests to add or modify the trainings must comply with the [policy relative to the usage of GitHub.com Personal Access Token]({{ site.url }}/get-help#PAT).
+In addition, when going through the modules, you will have to use a GitHub Personal Access Token.
+Make sure you review the [section relative to the usage of GitHub.com Personal Access Token]({{ site.url }}/get-help#PAT).

 ## Terms of Use